AndreaCeccarelli/metrics_model/README.md

 # Object criticality model

-### Repository of the paper "Safety-aware measures for object detectors in autonomous driving"
+### Repository of the paper "Object (mis)Detection can Affect Safety and Reliability in Autonomous Driving: a Model and Measures" (tentative title, submitted)

 ## Abstract and scope of the repo